your-trickster/your-trickster.github.io/wiki/structure.md

 Demon — a point of neglect.
 Axial opposite of the nemesis, orbital opposite of the soul, polar opposite of the hero.

+The terminology was introduced by John Beebe (albeit is slightly altered).
+Refers to which role is the primary of which archetype.
 Usually non-capitalized when referring to the positions.

 ## Positional dichotomies